-This chapter was written in collaboration with Han Frankfort, ministery of I&W
+The text below was written in collaboration with Han Frankfort, Ministry of Infrastructure and Water Management.

 The implications of drought on a global scale are enormous.
 Not only is the production of food seriously threatened, but other water-related sectors are under pressure as well, such as the supply of drinking water, and cooling for industry and power plants.
 The environment becomes increasingly threatened, and the risk of forest fires grows.
 The economic loss caused by drought in the US, for example, is higher than damage caused by other natural disasters such as floods or hurricanes [EPA, 2011].
 Industries can be seriously impeded by a lack of cooling water.
 Hydropower plants are forced to reduce production or even temporarily shut down.

 Drought can have various causes.
 Drought in Southern Europe is mainly caused by a lack of precipitation during winter.
 Little moisture will be available in the soil and in spring in the first warm period can already lead to drought.
 This has serious consequences for agriculture and the environment.
 It must be taken into account that due to climate change, drier winters will occur more often in Southern Europe.
 [Klein Tank, 2009]

 Drought in The Netherlands

 Despite heavier rain showers and imminent floods along the rivers, the Netherlands is becoming increasingly drier.
 In the Netherlands, drought is caused by land reclamation and drainage.
 Due to the lowering of the water table and drainage or percolation of water, in dry periods there is now a need for water intake.
 This water is usually of lower quality.
 Drought in the Netherlands has everything to do with management of the groundwater table.

 ‘Drought is mainly caused by adaption of the water system to the demand of land use.
 We discern three categories of causes:

 - drainage and increased expulsion of water for agriculture nationally causes around 60% of drought;